 The key to building a home and school relationship is to do lots of active listening.
 Listen to what your families need and then provide the resources to help them help the kids.
 And, don’t judge.
 Our families come to school on all different levels just like our kids do.
 Meet them where they are at and then help.

-If you really want to build a family and school partnership, be one of the first take our Empowering Families to Find the Confidence, Time, & Resources to Build Literacy Skills at Home resource which is coming soon.
-Sign up here to be notified when the resource is ready.
+If you really want to build a family and school partnership, grab our Empowering Families to Find the Confidence, Time, & Resources to Build Literacy Skills at Home.

 There are many helpful resources for helping families encourage and support literacy growth at home here at Growing Book by Book.
 Check out these posts.